Janice Biala: Early life and education

 Biala was educated in New York's public school system.
-At an early age she decided to become a professional artist and, during her high school years, she and friends got together for informal sketching sessions.
-When she was twenty she enrolled at the National Academy of Design's art course where Charles Hawthorne was teaching a life drawing class.
-At this time she also met Hawthorne's associate, Edwin Dickinson, who was teaching a class at the Art Students League. and in the summer of 1923 she convinced her brother Jack to accompany her to the artist colony in Provincetown, Massachusetts, in order to study with Hawthorne and Dickinson.Although Jack had aimed to be a poet, he too had decided by this time that he wished to be a professional artist.
-They supported themselves as best they could in menial jobs and had so little money that they had to hitchhike their way to Provincetown for the planned summer studying art. -- See the Chronology section of the Jack Tworkov web site.
+At an early age she decided to become a professional artist and, during her high school years, she and her friends got together for informal sketching sessions.
+When she was twenty she enrolled in the National Academy of Design's art course where Charles Hawthorne was teaching a life drawing class.
+At this time she also met Hawthorne's associate, Edwin Dickinson, who was teaching a class at the Art Students League.
+In the summer of 1923 she convinced her brother Jack to accompany her to the artist colony in Provincetown, Massachusetts, in order to study with Hawthorne and Dickinson.
 During 1924 and 1925 she studied at Manhattan's Art Students League where Hawthorne was then teaching.
 In 1924 Dickinson made a portrait of her which shows a serious young woman, somberly dressed.
 Despite differences of medium and treatment, Biala's self-portrait of 1925 shows similarities of style.
 From Dickinson, Biala learned to focus on the essential elements of a subject, to see these elements as abstract forms on the two-dimensional plane of the canvas, and to select the color values that would become the key to the finished work.
 Dickinson recognized that color relationships are more important to the artist than single colors in isolation.
 As he did, she painted figuratively but she believed color harmonies to be more important than accurate representation of a subject.
 Their compositions tended toward bold, simplified shapes and were more reductively abstract and spatially flat than those of many of their contemporaries.